 1923 Milky Way goes on sale in the USA

-1926: Belgian Godiva Chocolatier first goes on sale (you can read more about Belgium chocolate here)
+1926: Belgian Godiva Chocolatier first goes on sale and becomes of the most recognisable Belgian chocolate brands in the world

 1929 Crunchie goes on sale